Skip to content

 Some members favored maintaining this focus, sometimes with negative dismissals of any mathematics accessible to the "average mathematician" Finkel and the Monthly tried to reach.
 Other members saw the task of improving college-level mathematics teaching as a crucial element of elevating the quality of university-level mathematics, and therefore as a worthwhile endeavor for the AMS.
 The debate was sometimes contentious.

-On February 11, 1914, Dickson [?] wrote to Professor Cole (of the AMS) with his views on the possibility.
+On February 11, 1914, Dickson wrote to Professor Cole (of the AMS) with his views on the possibility.
 Dickson emphasized that he "would like to see the Monthly perpetuated, for it does a good work in its field," and that "there is a wide constituency ... being interested and profited by the Monthly."

 In the letter Dickson also foretold the formation of a new organization to back the Monthly:

-Presumably, if the Society does not care to cover also the intermediate field, the Monthly must eventually be backed by an organization, corresponding to the Mathematical Association in England in its relation to the Mathematical Gazette.
+Presumably, if the Society does not care to also cover the intermediate field, the Monthly must eventually be backed by an organization, corresponding to the Mathematical Association in England in its relation to the Mathematical Gazette.
 While I have not heard those behind the Monthly say that they contemplate an Association of Teachers of Mathematics, provided the present overtures to the Society fail, still it seems clear to me that such an organization will eventually arise in America, and doubtless the backers of the Monthly have some plan in mind in case the present one fails.
-Whether our Society should head off such an organization by taking care of that constituency is a question of considerable importance, especially as the affirmative action would make the Society much more heterogenous.
+Whether our Society should head off such an organization by taking care of that constituency is a question of considerable importance, especially as affirmative action would make the Society much more heterogeneous.

 Dickson was unsure about what he identified as the important question: "whether the interests of mathematics in this country, in contrast with the mere interests of the Society, are best served under the present limitation of our energies in the direction of higher mathematics, rather than, by the proposed enlargement of energies, by attention also to intermediate mathematics."